ttrefoni/DPHPT/README.md

 ### B: Run Shell Script

 1. Initialize the hyper-parameter tuning process with the `auto_docker_server_new_wait.sh` script.
-This should be done on a local machine or on a seperate remote machine from the large instances in which the models will be trained.
 Update the paths below with the location of your shell script.
 ```bash
 #make script executable
 sudo chmod +x /auto_docker_server_new_wait.sh